-The wearer of the Bracers can take three hits of any color damage, physical or magical, except green damage.
+The wearer of the Bracers can absorb all physical and magical damage, except green damage, from three attacks.
 The Bracers must be worn visibly to be in effect and will not work in conjunction with any armor, except shields.
 Any armor worn must be taken off for the Bracers to be effective.

 The Bracers cannot be separated for any reason at any time.
-The Bracers work in conjunction with a Mage's Stoneskin or Steelskin, but will not work in conjunction with a Druid's Barkskin.
-After three hits have been absorbed, the Bracers must be removed and the Bracers' power is depleted until recharged by a Mage, in Hades, or at the discretion of an Elder.
+The Bracers work in conjunction with a Mage's Stoneskin or Steelskin (see spell descriptions), but will not work in conjunction with a Druid's Barkskin.
+After three attacks have been absorbed, the Bracers must be removed and the Bracers' power is depleted until recharged by a Mage, in Hades, or at the discretion of an Elder.